nailufra/qPCanalyzeR/tutorial.md

   Afterwards, statistical analysis and plotting might take some seconds.
 You will find results in a subdirectory of your pre-defined working directory named after 'experiment_name'.

   <h2> qPCanalyzeR output </h2>
+  Example: one plate, biological replicate & time course experiment
+  <h4> allInformation </h4>
+  csv file of all cells involved in analysis

   <h4> plateView_rawCt </h4>
+  Informatation about raw Ct values, color-coded by gene
   <img src="screenshots/plate.png"> <br>

   <h4> plateView_usedInAnalysis </h4>
+  Information about what wells were used for analysis ("H20") was excluded as negative control
   <img src="screenshots/used.png">

   <h4> relExp </h4>
+  Expression of genes across different time points and biological replicates in relation to housekeeping gene, which was set to 100%.
   <img src="screenshots/rel.png">

   <h4> relExp_facet </h4>
+  Expression of genes across different time points and biological replicates in relation to housekeeping gene, which was set to 100%, faceted by Sample.
   <img src="screenshots/rel_facet.png">

   <h4> ddCt </h4>
+  Expression of genes across different time points and biological replicates (2^-ddCt) in relation to time point one.
   <img src="screenshots/dd.png">

   <h4> ddCt_facet </h4>
+  Expression of genes across different time points and biological replicates (2^-ddCt) in relation to time point one, faceted by Sample.
   <img src="screenshots/dd_facet.png">